yueyang0115/mini-amazon/README.md

     - delete any history order
 - [x] Product category.
     - several category of products, can switch between them in the home page
-- [ ] Build-in data
+- [x] Build-in data
-    - have some build-in data(e.g. initial items, defualt user), easy deployment
+    - use **signals** to make sure have some build-in data(e.g. initial items, defualt user), easy to deploy
+- [x] Edit user information
+    - a separate page to allow user edit his/her personal infromation(e.g. name, email, password)
-- [ ] Associate your amazon account with UPS account.
+- [ ] Associate your amazon account with your UPS account.
     - automatically associate each order with your UPS account
 - [ ] Address book.
     - Store your frequently use addre into address book and fill out the address autimatically when checkout.
 - [x] User-friendly UI and interaction.
+    - all edit info page will have some error handling, will show the error message if failed
+    - use jQuery + aJax to make interaction more smooth(e.g. use partial refresh in shopping cart)